leokrahn/engr3/README.md

 ### Reflection

 For this assignment I took inspiration from the example and made a similar design.
 I also got help from my classmate.
+I learned how to use the replicate tool.

 &nbsp;